Milltech Marine logo Home | My Account | Contact Us | Shopping Cart Shopping Cart - 0 item(s)

 Q: Should I use a dedicated antenna for AIS or an AIS/VHF radio antenna splitter?

-A: Antenna splitters simplify installation and reduce cable runs.
+Antenna splitters simplify installation and reduce cable runs.
 Signal loss is minimal (<3dB) and is far outweighed by the advantages of an antenna optimally located at the highest point available (sailboat masthead, power yacht cabin top or arch).
-Splitters are available for either AIS Receivers or Class B AIS Transponders.
-Splitters designed for use with AIS Receivers are not compatible with AIS Transponders.

 Q: When using a Class B AIS transponder, can I turn transmission of my vessel information on and off?